bob01/etx-presets-rotorflight/README.md

 # Welcome to etx-Presets for RotorFlight
-**Rapid setup for our ELRS RotorFlight electric and nitro R/C Helicopters, use at your own risk**
+**Rapid setup for our ELRS RotorFlight electric and nitro R/C Helicopters, use at your own risk** Thanks to Mike W. and Diego A. for the endless hours of testing and great ideas.
+Thanks to etocii for the filter and profile knowledge.

 ### About etx-Presets